 Copenhagen and its Public Transportation System

-With a transit system that comprises of a bus, rail and metro network, the public transit system in the Danish city of Copenhagen is quite extensive.
-The metro system, unique for not having to a driver to guide it along, runs along the eastern end of the city center and connects Christianshavns Torv and Kongens Nytorv with Norreport.
-The metro system, at present, has further been extended to the airport.
-The bus system, known as HUR, is vast while the S-Train network features eleven lines that pass through Kobenhavn H or the Central Station.
-The HUR system has its main terminus at Radhuspladsen that lies a couple of blocks away to the northeast of the Central Station on the S-Train network.
+The public transport system in the Danish city of Copenhagen is quite extensive, with a bus, train and metro network.
+The metro system, which is unique in that it does not have a driver, runs along the eastern end of the city centre and connects Christianshavns Torv and Kongens Nytorv with Norreport.
+The metro system is currently being extended to the airport.
+The bus system, known as HUR, is extensive, while the S-train network has eleven lines that run through Kobenhavn H or the Central Station.
+The HUR system has its main terminus at Radhuspladsen, which is a few blocks north-east of the Central Station on the S-train network.

-The public transport in Copenhagen is regarded as one of the most reliable and efficient systems in the world.
-While a lot of improvement and development work is being carried out on it, the current system is still capable of getting you to your destination anywhere around the city.
+Copenhagen’s public transport system is considered one of the most reliable and efficient in the world.
+Although there is a lot of improvement and development work going on, the current system is still capable of getting you to your destination anywhere in the city.

-Let us take a look at the various Means of public transport in Copenhagen that makes it so easy for tourists to get around the city without having to face any major hurdles in transit.
+Let us take a look at the various means of public transport in Copenhagen that make it so easy for tourists to get around the city without having to face any major hurdles in transit.

 Copenhagen Metro

-For a fast, safe and easy way to get around the city of Copenhagen, the Metro service is the best option.
-In fact, in the years 2008 and 2010, they were awarded the best metro service in the world.
-The Metro service helps in linking the large urban areas at either end of the city while the city center serves as the base.
-The two lines of the Copenhagen Metro allows to tour the city in a convenient manner at any time of the day.
-Fully automatic and without any driver, the transport system has well-trained stewards and personnel on board.
-The two main lines are:
+For a fast, safe and easy way to get around the city of Copenhagen, the Metro is the best option.
+In fact, it was voted the best metro service in the world in 2008 and 2010.
+The Metro service helps to connect the large urban areas at both ends of the city, with the city centre serving as a base.
+The two lines of the Copenhagen Metro make it possible to travel around the city at any time of the day.
+The transport system is fully automatic and driverless, with well-trained stewards and staff on board.
+The two main lines are

-• Line M1: It is a bidirectional line running from the Vanlose station to the west of Copenhagen down to the isle of Amager called Vestamager which lies to the south if the city.
-With the biggest of all Scandinavian shopping malls- Field’s- located close by, the Orestad Metro station is the busiest of all on this given route.
+- Line M1: This is a bi-directional line that runs from Vanlose station in the west of Copenhagen down to the island of Amager, called Vestamager, which lies to the south of the city.
+With the largest of all Scandinavian shopping malls – Field’s – close by, the Orestad metro station is the busiest of all on this line.

-• Line M2: Another bidirectional line, it runs between the Vanlose Station and Copenhagen Airport.
-This metro route travels through the inner core of the city, along places such as the Christianshavns Canal and terminates at the airport.
-There are numerous tourist attractions and venues along the route.
-With three zones along the route, it takes around twenty six minutes for the journey to be completed.
+- Line M2: Another bi-directional line, it runs between Vanlose Station and Copenhagen Airport.
+This metro line runs through the city centre, along places like the Christianshavns Canal and ends at the airport.
+There are many tourist attractions and venues along the route.
+With three zones along the route, it takes around twenty-six minutes to complete the journey.

-• Line M3: The final line on the Copenhagen Metro project, it is likely to be completed in the year 2018 and operate as many as thirty trains along this route.
+- Line M3: The last line in the Copenhagen Metro project, it is expected to be completed in 2018 and will run up to thirty trains along the route.

 Public Bus Service in Copenhagen

-Copenhagen has as many as four hundred different routes that serves its citizens and tourists to the Danish capital alike.
-There are two main bus terminals in the city namely at the Town Hall Square and Central Station through which public buses on most of the famous and busy routes run all year round, transporting tourists to some of the popular destinations in and around the city of Copenhagen.
+Copenhagen has as many as four hundred different routes that serve both its citizens and tourists to the Danish capital.
+There are two main bus terminals in the city, located at the City Hall Square and the Central Station, through which public buses run all year round on most of the famous and busy routes, taking tourists to some of the most popular destinations in and around the city of Copenhagen.

 Copenhagen S-Train

-The red S-Train in Copenhagen, a characteristic feature of its transport system, is one of the easiest ways to get around Copenhagen and also for the better part of the North Sealand.
-There are also trains that run from the city all the way to Klampenborg and Hillerod in the North and to the Western Danish city of Hoje-Tasstrup.
-While everything, from children to pets are allowed on the train, you cannot carry along your bicycles especially when it is peak hours.
+The red S-train in Copenhagen, a distinctive feature of the city’s transport system, is one of the easiest ways to get around Copenhagen and most of North Zealand.
+There are also trains from the city to Klampenborg and Hillerod in the north, and to the western Danish town of Hoje-Tasstrup.
+While everything from children to pets are allowed on the train, bikes are not, especially at peak times.

 Harbour bus in Copenhagen

-The harbour buses, splendid in their yellow and blue colors, are an excellent means of transportation and a cheap alternative to the popular canal tours of Denmark.
-For getting over to the Little Mermaid across the harbor from the Royal Library, you will be required to pay the nominal fare of a bus ride.
-Along the way, you will pass such scenic attractions as The Royal Opera House, Nyhavn and Christianshavn.
+The harbour buses, brightly coloured yellow and blue, are an excellent means of transport and a cheap alternative to Denmark’s popular canal cruises.
+To get to the Little Mermaid, across the harbour from the Royal Library, you have to pay the nominal price of a bus ride.
+Along the way you will pass scenic attractions such as the Royal Opera House, Nyhavn and Christianshavn.

 Taxi Service in Copenhagen

-Each of the taxis in Copenhagen have a registration number along with the Taxa or Taxi sign attached to its roof.
-In case a vehicle is vacant, it will feature the word “Fri” on the windscreen.
-Travelling in a taxi is very convenient as the drivers are well versed in speaking English and also committed towards finding the cheapest and fastest way to your destination.
-Beware the many Pirate Taxis in Copenhagen.
-It is best that you avoid these vehicles as they lack proper insurance coverage and other forms of legal protection.
+Every taxi in Copenhagen has a registration number and the word Taxa or Taxi on its roof.
+If a vehicle is free, the word “Fri” will be displayed on the windscreen.
+Travelling by taxi is very convenient as the drivers speak good English and are committed to finding the cheapest and quickest way to your destination.
+Beware of the many pirate taxis in Copenhagen.
+It is best to avoid these vehicles as they lack proper insurance and other forms of legal protection.

 Getting Around on bicycle in Copenhagen

-the best proposition: Copenhagen is regarded as one of the best cities for travelling on bicycle.
-There are cycling lanes on most of the streets and, more importantly, their presence on the streets is respected by the motorists.
-It is possible to travel around the entire city on bicycle with the exception of the pedestrian-only streets such as Stroget.
-Kongens Nytorv and Gammel Torv are the points where you can cross the Stroget on cycle.
-Be mindful of the tourist buses and wary of pedestrians who have a tendency of stepping off the kerb unmindfully.
+The best offer: Copenhagen is considered one of the best cities for cycling.
+There are cycle lanes on most streets and, more importantly, their presence on the roads is respected by motorists.
+It is possible to cycle throughout the city, with the exception of pedestrian-only streets such as Stroget.
+Kongens Nytorv and Gammel Torv are the points where you can cross Stroget by bike.
+Keep an eye out for tourist buses and be careful of pedestrians who tend to step off the kerb carelessly.

 Copenhagen Card

-The Copenhagen Card which can be obtained online and also from the Tourist Information Bureau in the city offers you free access to as many as sixty museums in the city and also other attractions in their surrounding area.
-What’s more, you can enjoy a free travel on the bus, metro and S-Train networks in Copenhagen with this card as long as you travel within the seven travel zones.
-So if you are planning on travelling on the various means of public transport in Copenhagen, ensure that you have the Copenhagen Card to make your travels easier and less expensive.
+The Copenhagen Card, which is available online and at the city’s tourist information offices, gives you free entry to up to sixty museums in the city and other attractions in the surrounding area.
+What’s more, the card gives you free travel on Copenhagen’s bus, metro and S-train networks, as long as you’re travelling within the seven travel zones.
+So if you are planning to use the various means of public transport in Copenhagen, make sure you have the Copenhagen Card to make your travels easier and cheaper.